bartoszclapinski/DevMetricsPRO/.ai/setups/PROJECT-STRUCTURE.md

 - ✅ `GitHubPullRequestDto` - Use for PR data
 - ✅ `CommitActivityChartDto` - Use for commit charts
 - ✅ `PullRequestChartDto` - Use for PR charts
+- ✅ `ContributionHeatmapDto` - Use for heatmap
+- ✅ `LeaderboardEntryDto` - Use for leaderboard
+- ✅ `ReviewTimeMetricsDto` - Use for PR review metrics
+- ✅ `CodeVelocityDto` - Use for velocity metrics
+- ✅ `SyncResultDto` - Use for sync notifications
 - ✅ `LoginRequest`, `RegisterRequest`, `AuthResponse` - Use for auth

 **Services:**
 - ✅ `IChartDataService` - Use for chart data aggregation
+- ✅ `ILeaderboardService` - Use for leaderboard data
+- ✅ `IMetricsCalculationService` - Use for all metrics
+- ✅ `IMetricsHubService` - Use for SignalR notifications
 - ✅ `IGitHubRepositoryService` - Use for fetching repos
 - ✅ `IGitHubCommitsService` - Use for fetching commits
 - ✅ `IGitHubPullRequestService` - Use for fetching PRs
 - ✅ `IGitHubOAuthService` - Use for OAuth flow
 - ✅ `IJwtService` - Use for JWT tokens
 - ✅ `AuthStateService` - Use for client-side auth state
+- ✅ `SignalRService` - Use for client-side SignalR

 **Components:**
 - ✅ `LineChart.razor` - Use for line charts
 - ✅ `BarChart.razor` - Use for bar charts
+- ✅ `ContributionHeatmap.razor` - Use for heatmaps
+- ✅ `Leaderboard.razor` - Use for leaderboards
 - ✅ `MetricCard.razor` - Use for metric display
 - ✅ `DataPanel.razor` - Use for panel containers
 - ✅ `DataTable.razor` - Use for tables